magic0whi/notebook/contents/gpg.md

 Export Primary Key (The exported key is still encrypted by your passphrase):

-> The `!` at the end of the key ID is to force GnuPG to export only the specified key, not the sub keys.
+> The `!` at the end of the key ID is to force GnuPG to export only the specified key.

 > GnuPG will ask you to input your passphrase to unlock your key pair, because GnuPG need to convert the secret key's format from its internal protection format to the one specified by the OpenPGP protocol.